Murags/ds-load-balancer/README.md

 **Observation:** spreading the virtual nodes across the ring transforms the behaviour.
-At N = 3 the load is near-even (~33% each), and the busiest server now *tracks the ideal `total/N`* as N grows — i.e. the load balancer finally scales.
+At N = 3 the load is near-even (~33% each), and the busiest server now *tracks the ideal `total/N`* as N grows - that is, the load balancer finally scales.
 The takeaway: consistent hashing only balances well when the hash functions distribute virtual nodes uniformly over the ring; the spec's polynomials do not, which is exactly what A-4 is designed to reveal.